nadlinn/ehr/README.md

 # EHR Integration Platform

-A high-performing, scalable full-stack system for handling and sending patient data to various Electronic Health Record (EHR) systems.
+A high-performing, scalable full-stack system for handling and sending patient data to various Electronic Health Record (EHR) systems with advanced caching, asynchronous processing, and multi-language support.

 ## Overview

 This project provides a modular and extensible platform for integrating with multiple EHR systems.
 It uses a strategy pattern to allow for easy addition of new EHR integrations without significant code changes.
+The platform includes enterprise-grade features like Redis caching, asynchronous queue processing, multi-language support, and comprehensive monitoring.

 ## Technology Stack